In the Acey-Deucey (or Acey-Ducey) game the checkers are initially off the board. As you see in the screenshot, they are in the side rack.

 Your first move is to put a checker on the board.
 For that you roll the dice and you then drag a checker to the point that you want it to be in.
 Note, that in the Acey-Deucey game you start from the top left – right corner, according to the selected configuration, left or right (like you do in the Backgammon game).

 Once you have a checker in the board you can move that checker or you can add move checkers in the board (until we add all 15 of them).
-You move the checkers according to the rules of backgammon game, but, things get interesting when you roll acey-duecey (1 – 2).
-There are two versions of the Acey-Deucey game, and different apply when you roll 1 – 2:
+You move the checkers according to the rules of Backgammon game, but, things get interesting when you roll acey-duecey (1 – 2).
+There are two versions of the Acey-Deucey game, and different rules apply when you roll 1 – 2:

 - You play 1 – 2 like any other roll

 - Select any double you like (e.g. 1 – 1, 2 – 2 … 6 – 6), and play it